greenpeace/planet4-docker-compose/docs/testing.md

 # Acceptance Tests

-{% hint style="info" %}
+{% hint style="warning" %}
-📝 If you want to improve this document, make a Pull Request to the [docker-compose](https://github.com/greenpeace/planet4-docker-compose) repository and edit the [relevant file](https://github.com/greenpeace/planet4-docker-compose/blob/master/docs/testing.md).
+✏️ If you want to improve this document, make a Pull Request to the [docker-compose](https://github.com/greenpeace/planet4-docker-compose) repository and edit the [relevant file](https://github.com/greenpeace/planet4-docker-compose/blob/master/docs/testing.md).
 {% endhint %}

 For acceptance testing we use [codeception](https://codeception.com/) together with [WPBrowser](https://codeception.com/for/wordpress) for closer integration with WordPress.